hokhyk/JLPT-N5-N1-Japanese-Vocabulary-Anki/README.md

 				- JLPT N4
 					- JLPT N5

 To achieve this in Anki start by creating an empty deck of the above form.
-The quickest way to do this is create a new deck called "Japanes Vocabulary::N1::N2...::N5".
+The quickest way to do this is create a new deck called `Core Japanese Vocabulary::JLPT N1::JLPT N2::JLPT N3::JLPT N4::JLPT N5`.
 The "::" in Anki means subdeck.

 Within Anki you should have a card type suitable for this deck.
 See "Note Structure" below for the suggested layout.
 Ensure there is a note type suitable before importing the decks.
 This note type should be selected during the import process.

 - Import into each deck the appropriate .csv file that was generated.
 - Import the common.csv file into the outmost/root deck
-- Import with "import even if existing note has same first field" setting in anki.
+- Import with "Update existing notes when first field matches" setting in anki.
-- Import common first, then N1, then N2, e.t.c., and N5 last.
-This ensures that words tagged with multiple tags (e.g. N3, N5) are listed in the simplest level (N5).

 The result should be a fully populated deck of the above structure.

+N.B.
+Some cards will be in the incorrect JLPT deck.
+This occurs because the Jisho search does not correctly find all the appropriate cards for each grade.
+After populating the list in Anki, manually search for cards by tag (e.g. `tag:jlpt-n1`) and move them to the appropriate deck.
+Advice would be to start with N1 and move down to N5, so that the N5 tag has priority in placement for the card.

+### Card layout

+The deck can function well with 2 card types, "recognition" and "recall".
+Recognition checks the Japanese, while recall tests the english and being able to provide the Japanese in response.

+To set up the cards with suggested html and css view the `card_style` folder, which contains 5 files for front, back, and card style.
+Adjust front and back to ask and test desired fields for the appropriate cards.

 ## Note Structure